gitcd-io/website/content/pages/en/about.rst

 ~~~~~~~~~~~

 Why the heck another tool for continuous delivery you might ask?
 Eligible question i might say.
-The main reason is that existing tools like gitflow, hubflow or reflow just didn't quite matched the desired `workflow`_. in the company i currently work.
+The main reason is that existing tools like gitflow, hubflow or reflow just didn't quite matched the desired `workflow`_ in the company i currently work.
 Branching models like nvie are very complicated and might be confusing to people which are new to git or cd in general.

 I strongly believe your workflow should not support a tool but a tool should support your workflow.